Grid2op/lightsim2grid/README.md

 ## Installation (from source, recommended)
 You need to:
-- clone this repository and get the code of Eigen and SparseSuite (mandatory for compilation)
+- clone this repository and get the code of Eigen (mandatory for compilation) and SparseSuite (optional)
 - (optional) compile a piece of SparseSuite
 - install the package